dclong/blog/misc/content/2015-05-19-ipython-tips.markdown

         Pool(4).map(job, [v1, v2, v3])

     The last (not recommend) way is to use the cell magic `%%script` with the option `--bg`.

+4. You can use both Shell environment variables and Python variables in a shell command.
+    However,
+    you must use double dollar signs for shell variables.

+        :::ipython
+        x = 1
+        echo $$HOME {x}

 ### Magics